-- Required Member States to undertake sampling and analysis on 100% of relevant consignments; - Provided harmonised methods of sampling and a testing approach, based on screening methods, capable of detecting a number of potential GM rice varieties in addition to Bt63. - Required Member States to monitor the effectiveness of the measure by sending a quarterly report to the Commission summarising the results of analytical tests that have been carried out.

-The Specified Products from China (Restriction on First Placing on the Market) (England) Regulations 2012, which are being reviewed in this PIR, amended the 2008 Regulations to implement the 2011 EU measure in England.

-In 2013, the Commission further strengthened the controls through the adoption of Commission Decision 2013/287/EU which amended Decision 2011/884/EU by:

-- Extending the list of products falling under the scope of the emergency measures; - Emphasising the need for prior notifications of consignments to Border Inspection Posts or the designated Point of Entry at least one working day before the arrival of the consignment; - Providing sampling methodologies for processed products.

-The Specified Products from China (Restriction on First Placing on the Market) (England) (Amendment) Regulations 2013, which are being reviewed in this PIR, further amended the 2008 Regulations to implement the 2013 EU measure in England.
+- Required Member States to undertake sampling and analysis on 100% of relevant consignments; - Provided harmonised methods of sampling and a testing approach, based on screening methods, capable of detecting a number of potential GM rice varieties in addition to Bt63; - Required Member States to monitor the effectiveness of the measure by sending a quarterly report to the Commission summarising the results of analytical tests that have been carried out. - 5.4 The Specified Products from China (Restriction on First Placing on the Market) (England) (Amendment) Regulations 2012, which are being reviewed in this PIR, amended the 2008 Regulations to implement the 2011 EU measure in England. - 5.5 In 2013, the Commission further strengthened the controls through the adoption of Commission Decision 2013/287/EU which amended Decision 2011/884/EU by: - Extending the list of products falling under the scope of the emergency measures; - Emphasising the need for prior notifications of consignments to Border Inspection Posts or the Designated Point of Entry at least one working day before the arrival of the consignment; - Providing sampling methodologies for processed products. - 5.6 The Specified Products from China (Restriction on First Placing on the Market) (England) (Amendment) Regulations 2013, which are being reviewed in this PIR, further amended the 2008 Regulations to implement the 2013 EU measure in England.

-Consultation Question:

-Do you think that that criminal sanctions are proportionate for enforcing breaches of the regulations?
-If not, what approach might be more proportionate?

-4 Costs and benefits
+6 Costs and benefits